Chalk Dust Math Courses (third grade through college)

 |Instant KeyPublishers InfoPricing|

-Courses like these are critical for many families who are deciding whether or not they can handle homeschooling through high school.
+Courses like these from Chalk Dust are critical for many families who are deciding whether or not they can handle homeschooling through high school.
 The courses really do allow students to work independently, which means parents who never went beyond Algebra 1 can still provide their children with a solid math education.

 Professor Dana Mosely is your video instructor in this outstanding series of math courses for sixth grade through early college levels.
-High production quality and skillful presentation combine to make these top-notch video courses.
+High production quality and skillful presentation combine to make these top-notch DVD courses.
 Mosely's many years of teaching experience are obvious as he clarifies commonly confusing issues.
-He keeps the presentation moving at just the right pace, although students can always rewind and review if they don't catch it first time around.
+He keeps the presentation moving at just the right pace, although students can always review if they don't catch it first time around.

 This series of texts is strong on real-life applications and word problems that enhance conceptual understanding.
 They include calculator use at all levels.
 In addition to lessons, examples and practice problems, textbooks also have reviews and tests.